-Compliance risk management is critical to the success of regulatory compliance operations.
-A robust risk management program allows health care organizations to identify weaknesses in internal controls and systems, and minimize financial and other losses by reducing exposure to potential overpayments, civil or criminal penalties, and administrative sanctions, such as program exclusions.
-Strategic Management’s strong team of experts have assisted hundreds of organizations with regulatory compliance and program integrity advisory services, such as assessing and evaluating compliance with high-risk areas.
+Regulatory compliance risk management is critical to the success of compliance operations.
+A robust risk management program allows health care organizations to identify weaknesses in internal controls and systems, and minimize potential liabilities by reducing the likelihood of potential overpayments, civil or criminal penalties, and administrative sanctions, such as program exclusions.
+Strategic Management’s team of compliance experts have assisted hundreds of organizations with regulatory compliance risk management and program integrity advisory services, including assessing and evaluating compliance high-risk areas.

-The focus of Strategic Management’s Risk Management services is on regulatory compliance risks and areas that may give rise to potential liability.
-The objective is always to integrate compliance risk management into the overall business strategy of the organization.
-Compliance risk management is a continuous, dynamic process of gathering, analyzing and updating information to ensure ongoing compliance with government rules and regulations.
-Compliance risk management begins with identifying, analyzing, and prioritizing regulatory risks associated with the daily operations, and continues with the implementation, monitoring, auditing, and routine reporting of control strategies.
-The process involves four phases:
+Regulatory compliance and risk management is a continuous process of gathering, analyzing and updating information to ensure ongoing compliance with government rules and regulations.
+Risk management and compliance in health care begins with prioritizing regulatory risks associated with daily operations, and continues with routine monitoring, auditing and reporting of control strategies.
+Strategic Management’s regulatory compliance risk management process involves four phases:

 - Risk Assessment

 Strategic Management’s approach to risk assessment is to first identify all possible compliance risks in one specific area.
 This step includes reviewing all of the regulatory requirements in a risk area, such as arrangements with referral sources, HIPAA privacy and security, or claims development.
 Strategic Management analyzes and evaluates high-risk areas by employing high-quality data mining and analysis techniques.
 The initial phase of the risk management process concludes with an impact/probability analysis to prioritize the highest risks for remediation.